 In addition, on July 29, 2019, Sierra and MDLY announced the execution of the Amended and Restated Agreement and Plan of Merger, dated as of July 29, 2019 (the "Amended MDLY Merger Agreement"), by and among MDLY, Sierra, and Merger Sub, pursuant to which MDLY will, on the terms and subject to the conditions set forth in the Amended MDLY Merger Agreement, merge with and into Merger Sub, with Merger Sub as the surviving company in the MDLY Merger.
-In the MDLY Merger, each share of MDLY Class A common stock, issued and outstanding immediately prior to the MDLY Merger effective time, other than shares of MDLY Class A common stock held by MDLY, Sierra or their respective wholly owned subsidiaries (the "Excluded MDLY Shares") and the Dissenting Shares (as defined in the Amended MDLY Merger Agreement), held, immediately prior to the MDLY Merger effective time, by any person other than a Medley LLC unitholder, will be exchanged for (i) 0.2668 shares of Sierra's common stock; plus (ii) cash in an amount equal to \$2.96 per share.
-In addition, in the MDLY Merger, each share of MDLY Class A common stock issued and outstanding immediately prior to the MDLY Merger effective time, other than the Excluded MDLY Shares and the Dissenting Shares, held, immediately prior to the MDLY Merger effective time, by Medley LLC unitholders will be exchanged for (i) 0.2072 shares of Sierra's common stock; plus (ii) cash in an amount equal to \$2.66 per share.
+In the MDLY Merger, each share of MDLY Class A common stock, issued and outstanding immediately prior to the MDLY Merger effective time, other than shares of MDLY Class A common stock held by MDLY, Sierra or their respective wholly owned subsidiaries (the "Excluded MDLY Shares") and the Dissenting Shares (as defined in the Amended MDLY Merger Agreement), held, immediately prior to the MDLY Class A common stock issued and outstanding immediately prior to the MDLY Class A common stock issued and outstanding in the MDLY Merger, each share of MDLY Class A common stock is a defined in the Amended MDLY Merger Agreement), held, immediately prior to the MDLY Merger effective time, by any person other than a Medley LLC unitholder, will be exchanged for (i) 0.2668 shares of Sierra's common stock; plus (ii) cash in an amount equal to \$2.96 per share.
+In addition, in the MDLY Merger effective time, other than the Excluded MDLY Shares and the Dissenting Shares, held, immediately prior to the MDLY Merger effective time, by Medley LLC unitholders will be exchanged for (i) 0.2072 shares of Sierra's common stock; plus (ii) cash in an amount equal to \$2.66 per share.

-Pursuant to terms of the Amended MCC Merger Agreement, the consummation of the MCC Merger is conditioned upon the satisfaction or waiver of each of the conditions to closing under the Amended MDLY Merger Agreement, and the consummation of the MDLY Merger.
-However, pursuant to the terms of the Amended MDLY Merger Agreement, the consummation of the MDLY Merger is not contingent upon the consummation of the MCC Merger.
+Pursuant to terms of the Amended MCC Merger Agreement, the consummation of the MCC Merger is conditioned upon the satisfaction or waiver of each of the conditions to closing under the Amended MDLY Merger Agreement and the consummation of the MDLY Merger.
+However, pursuant to the terms of the Amended MDLY Merger Agreement, the consummation of the MDLY Merger.
 If both Mergers are successfully consummated, Sierra's common stock would be listed on the NYSE, with such listing expected to be effective as of the closing date of the Mergers, and Sierra's common stock will be listed on the Tel Aviv Stock Exchange ("TASE"), with such listing expected to be effective as of the closing date of the MCC Merger.
 If, however, only the MDLY Merger is consummated, Sierra's common stock would be listed on the NYSE.
-If both Mergers are successfully consummated, the investment portfolios of MCC and Sierra would be combined, Merger Sub, as a successor to MDLY, would be a wholly owned subsidiary of the Combined Company, and the Combined Company would be internally managed by MCC Advisors LLC, its wholly controlled adviser subsidiary.
-If only the MDLY Merger is consummated, the investment portfolios of MCC and Sierra would not be combined; however, the investment management function relating to the operation of Sierra, as the surviving company, would still be internalized (the "Sierra/MDLY Company") and the Sierra/MDLY Company would be managed by MCC Advisors.
+If both Mergers are successfully consummated, the investment portfolios of MCC and Sierra would be combined, Merger Sub, as a successor to MDLY, would be internally managed by MCC Advisors LLC, its wholly controlled adviser subsidiary.
+If only the MDLY Merger is consummated, the investment portfolios of MCC and Sierra would not be combined; however, the investment function relating to the operation of Sierra, as the surviving company, would still be internalized (the "Sierra/MDLY Company") and the Sierra/MDLY Company would be managed by MCC Advisors.